-(D=3.55), see Figure 6(b).
-The smoothed mesh obtained using the original algorithm is shown in Figure 6(c) and the associated distortion is presented in Figure 6(d).
-The distortion range is [0.84, 3.55] and the mean value of the distortion is $\bar{D}=2.46$ .
-Figures 6(e) and 6(f) show the smoothed mesh and the distortion of its elements when the modified algorithm is used.
-The distortion range is now [0.88 × 10-2, 3.55].
+The second one is a simple comparison between the original and modified algorithm.
+The original domain is a unit square meshed into four quadrilaterals: two squares of sizes 0.25 and 0.75 and two rectangles (see figure 6.a).
+Although the two square elements have no distortion (D = 0), the mesh can be improved because the two rectangle elements are stretched (D = 3.55), see figure 6.b.
+The smoothed mesh obtained using the original algorithm is shown in figure 6.c and the associated distortion is presented in figures 6.d.
+The distortion range is [0.84, 3.55] and the mean value of the distortion is $\overline{D} = 2.46$.
+Figures 6.e and 6.f show the smoothed mesh and the distortion of its elements when the modified algorithm is used.
+The distortion range is now $[0.88 \cdot 10^{-2}, 3.55]$.
 It can be appreciated how the original algorithm tends to equalize the element size, while the modified one keeps the density of the original mesh as far as possible.
-Note that, although the same maximum value is obtained for the distortion measure (1), smaller values are also obtained and the mean value of the distortion is now $\bar{D}=1.91$ .
+Note that, although the same maximum value is obtained for the distortion measure (1), smaller values are also obtained and the mean value of the distortion is now $\overline{D} = 1.91$.